-As summarized above, the merits of family financial socialization are undisputable.
-Given the importance of family financial socialization in shaping children's and young adults' financial capabilities and laying the foundation for financial knowledge, it is equally important to understand the factors that significantly affect and are associated with the way parents financially socialize with their children.
-This paper intends to fill the gap by exploring the factors that play a role on the way parents financially socialize with their children.
-Moreover, as family financial socialization can take different forms, some factors may enhance while some factors may restrain certain types of family financial socialization activities.
+As summarised above, the merits of family financial socialisation are undisputable.
+Given the importance of family financial socialisation in shaping children's and young adults' financial capabilities and laying the foundation for financial knowledge, it is equally important to understand the factors that significantly affect and are associated with the way parents financially socialise with their children.
+This article intends to fill the gap by exploring the factors that play a role in the way parents financially socialise with their children.
+Moreover, as family financial socialisation can take different forms, some factors may enhance while some factors may restrain certain types of family financial socialisation activities.
 Such scope of study is given less attention in the literature including in Malaysia.

-Using the data from Malaysia, this study explores the types of family financial socialization activities among Malaysian families and investigates the association between various family financial socialization activities and the parents' socioeconomic characteristics, family characteristics and parents' financial experience.
-Like parenting, parental financial socialization is not easy.
-The findings could shed insights on understanding the relationship between family and parents' characteristics and type of family financial socialization activities.
-This could be helpful for financial educators or parenting counsellors when educating parents on ways towards effective financial socialization at home with their children.
+Using the data from Malaysia, this study explores the types of family financial socialisation activities among Malaysian families and investigates the association between various family financial socialisation activities and the parents' socioeconomic characteristics, family characteristics and parents' financial experience.
+Like parenting, parental financial socialisation is not easy.
+The findings could shed insights into understanding the relationship between family and parents' characteristics and type of family financial socialisation activities.

+This finding could also be helpful for financial educators or parenting counsellors when educating parents on ways towards effective financial socialisation at home with their children.